 What is Orthorectification?

 Orthorectification is a computerized process wherein aerial imagery is converted to a uniform orthogonal view of the earth surface, hence it is called orthoimagery.
 Optical distortion and perspective are removed, and real-world coordinates are assigned to each image pixel.
 Therefore, the location of any feature in the image can be instantly determined, distances and areas computed, and feature relationships interpreted.

 Orthoimagery is extremely useful in all stages of project planning and design as well as other activities such as resource management and municipal facilities management.
 A major benefit of orthoimagery is that it embodies far more information than the planimetric abstractions of typical maps.
 Orthoimagery shows everything that is there to be seen, from built feature details to vegetation characteristics and land use.

 Using Our Orthoimagery

 All our imagery is compatible natively with any software that is geospatially enabled.
-It can also be delivered in JPEG or other formats compatible with standard graphics software and inserted directly into reports, brochures, websites, print ads, and so on.
+It can also be delivered in JPEG or other formats compatible with standard graphic software and inserted directly into reports, brochures, websites, print ads, and so on.
 Most orders are delivered within hours.
-We can also compile maps and other visuals annotated to client specifications and typically delivered as PDFs or prints.
-How To Buy
+Maps and other visuals can also be compiled and annotated to client specifications by our geospatial staff.